-French Enlightenment writer, historian, and philosopher known for his wit.
-His book Candide satirized French nobility and the church.
+French Enlightenment writer, historian, and philosopher who became known for his wit and his pointed social critique.
+His popular work, Candide, satirized French nobility and the church.

-Despite being French, his works helped spur the American revolution.
+His subversive French works helped spur the American Revolution.

 He was highly influenced by the works of William Shakespeare.